jamiebrn/planeturem/docs/chunk.md

 ## Chunk

 The Chunk class represents an 8x8 tile square chunk of world data.
-This consitutes of tiles, objects, structures, and entities.
+This consists of tiles, objects, structures, and entities.
 Each chunk is managed by the [ChunkManager](##ChunkManager) class; chunks are never created outside of the ChunkManager and all interaction should be done through the ChunkManager to ensure world consistency.

 The world is generated using a combination of noise and seeded PRNGs.
 The noise generated is 2D and seamless, meaning it can be used to create a "planet" effect, i.e. the player can walk in one direction and end up in the same location.